A Kitchen Hoor's Adventures

 And that’s when I saw it!

 There’s apparently a good reason I don’t use that board for real life cooking.
 There’s a gap right down the center!
 Yup!
 I had three small lines of powdered sugar on the granite counter top.
 I had to laugh and share the picture with a few blogger friends.
-I thought it was too funny!
+Because I thought it was too funny!
 All that time I’ve used that board I never noticed the gap until now.

 These dainty little flowers are super easy to make.
 Even the curd is easy because it’s made in the microwave!
 Lemon Daisy Tartlets are super cute and packed with sweet tart flavor of fresh lemon curd.
 They’re perfect for spring time menus! #SpringSweetsWeek